Low Testosterone Remains Untreated in Majority of Men

 Androgen deficiency causes a range of symptoms.
 These include low libido, erectile dysfunction, osteoporosis, sleep disturbances, depressed mood, and fatigue.
 The study found that of the 97 men who met the criteria for androgen deficiency, only eleven were receiving treatment.
 Testosterone therapy was the main form of treatment these men used.

 Interestingly, these men self-administered the majority of these treatments in injectable form, indicating a potential gap in medical oversight.
-The authors posited that the lack of supervision could be due to a lack of knowledge about treatment options, or a reluctance to prescribe testosterone therapy on the part of healthcare providers.
+The authors posited that the lack of supervision could be due to a lack of knowledge about treatment options or a reluctance to prescribe testosterone therapy on the part of healthcare providers.

 Investigating Discrepancies in Care and Treatment